simplyracim/Segment/readme.txt

 Need to delete the whole obj folder to compile

-Rename Point2 to Point (I'd like to discover to do this clean, because I struggles with Vector2 to Vector)

 Fix the graphics :
 	- Gradations of the axioms
-	- Representation for operations (Scalar, dot, cross)
+	- Representation for operations (Scalar, dot, cross, negate)

-Understand the code

-Later fuse the terminal to the graphics (one shared window)
+	- Later fuse the terminal to the graphics (one shared window)

+(X) Understand the code
+--> Renamed sub() and add() to vector_from_points() and translate() for clarity

-Replace C style function to C++ methods (eg: vector_getX(&vector) to getX()) --> Done for Vectors, still need to do Points and Segments
+Replace C style function to C++ methods (eg: vector_getX(&vector) to getX()) --> Done for Vectors and points, still need to do Segments

+(X) Rename Point2 to Point (I'd like to discover to do this clean, because I struggles with Vector2 to Vector) --> right-click / rename symbol. it's as easy as that.